Vidusha620/Vidusha620/README.md

 - 👋 Hi, I’m Vidusha
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Full-Stack Development
-- 🌱 I’m currently learning Computer Science
+- 🌱 Currently a 3rd year Computer Science undergraduate
 - 💞️ I’m looking to collaborate on Real World Solutions
-- 📫 How to reach me -> hasindividusha@gmail.com
-- 😄 Pronouns: She/Her

 <!---
 Vidusha620/Vidusha620 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.